• Home

 Example

 Let’s say you own a restaurant and want to gauge customer satisfaction.
 This necessitates you to conduct consumer market research.
-You create a consumer research survey with the following questions.
+You create a consumer survey with the following questions.

 • Are you satisfied with the quality of the food?